 Medications aimed at symptom control are NOT the best therapies for PAD.
 In fact, the conventional approach as a whole is foolhardy and shortsighted.
 It may relieve symptoms, but it does not tackle the underlying problem.
 It’s simply an invasive, expensive, temporary fix.

-My Approach to PAD
+My Approach to Peripheral Artery Disease

 Like heart disease and diabetes, successful treatment of PAD requires a multi-pronged approach that includes: